Free medications from the AIDs-HIV Drug Assistance Program (ADAP).

 As indicated above, while income levels will vary by state, in general financial eligibility ranges from 200% of the Federal Poverty Level (FPL) in 9 states to 500% FPL in 6 states.
 In addition, several states also use asset limits to determine eligibility for the medications.

 All ADAP programs require applicants to be residents in their state, and since the service is run at the state level, most will require proof of residency.

 Each state that runs a AIDS Drug Assistance Program will require documentation from the patients doctor of their HIV status.
 Some of the states use additional clinical eligibility criteria (e.g., specific CD4 counts or viral load ranges) and other states use clinical criteria in order for a patient to access particular drugs.

 There are other options for free medications.
 Some of them can help with AIDs or HIV, and include resources from the pharmaceutical companies of GlaxoSmithKline, Viiv Healthcare, Gilead Sciences, and others.
 They offer all sorts of assistance.
 In addition to receiving free prescriptions for AIDS or HIV, there are numerous other free prescription medication programs, including options such as HealthWell.

 Contact to apply for help from ADAP

-The AIDS Drug Assistance Programs are funded by the federal government, but administered by state governments.
-Click here to find information on how to access free health care or prescription programs, or click here to get a listing of numerous state government assistance programs.
+The AIDS Drug Assistance Programs are funded by the federal government.
+However, when applying the services are administered by state governments.
+Click here to find information on how to access free health care or prescription programs from local as well as state clinics and get a directory for them.
+Or click here to get a list of government assistance programs.